 The Financial Accounting Standards Board (the "FASB") has issued an accounting standard for establishing allowances for loan and lease losses that replaces the prior approach under GAAP, which generally considers only past events and current conditions, with a forward-looking methodology that reflects the expected credit losses over the lives of financial assets, starting when such assets are first originated or acquired.
 As an emerging growth company relying on the extended transition period for new accounting standards, this standard, referred to as Current Expected Credit Loss ("CECL"), became effective for us on January 1, 2023.
 The CECL standard requires us to record, at the time of origination, credit losses expected throughout the life of the asset portfolio on loans and held-to-maturity securities, as opposed to the former practice of recording losses when it is probable that a loss event has occurred.
-Moreover, the CECL standard may create more volatility in the level of allowance for credit losses, financial condition, and results of operations.
+Moreover, the CECL standard may create more volatility in the level of allowance for credit losses.
+If we are required to materially increase the level of our allowance for credit losses for any reason, such increase could have an adverse effect on our business, financial condition, and results of operations.
 For further information, please see Note 1, Summary of Significant Accounting Policies - Recent accounting pronouncements, of our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K.